Dan's Internet Plaice

 Guidelines

-NB: revised from 1 July 2005.
-In general, an average pub will score approximately half marks on each category (except service: see later).
+In general, an average pub will score half marks on each category.
 Marks are generally divided as low as quarters out of a total of 25, so that it is possible to give a percentage score.
 This however seems too analytical, so the mark out of 25 is preferred.

 Here are a few guidelines for marking each section: